 The Economics Are Undeniable

-A fully loaded SDR costs $80,000 to $120,000 annually when you factor in salary, benefits, tools, management overhead, and training.
-They typically generate 10-20 qualified opportunities per month and have an average tenure of 14 months before promotion or departure.
+A fully loaded SDR costs $98,000 to $173,000 annually when you factor in base salary ($50-60K median per Bridge Group, 2025), benefits, tools, management overhead, and training.
+They typically generate 10-15 qualified meetings per month in SMB and mid-market.
+Average tenure is 1.9 years (22 months) before promotion or departure - and replacing one costs approximately $115,000 (Rain Group).

 AI platforms cost a fraction of that and scale without linear headcount increases.
 More importantly, they eliminate the constant churn of hiring, training, and ramping new SDRs.
 The ROI calculation is straightforward: AI handles the volume while humans handle the value.